huansha2002/GLP1_Clinical_Development_Benchmarking/README.md

 ---

+## Repository Ownership and Use

-This repository is shared for educational and research demonstration purposes only.
+This repository is maintained by Dr. Hanjing Wu for educational, research, and professional portfolio demonstration purposes.

 Unauthorized reproduction or commercial use is prohibited.

-This project demonstrates how computational analytics can benchmark clinical development efficiency across biopharmaceutical companies using publicly available registry data.